How does Dr. Stewart treat snoring, obstructive sleep apnea, and other sleep-related breathing disorders?

 How does an oral appliance for sleep apnea work?

 Dr. Stewart can create a comfortable and easy-to-use oral appliance to hold your lower jaw and tongue in a position that will prevent soft tissues from interfering with your breathing.
 He will select the brand and style of appliance that will best address your needs.
+Using digital images created with intraoral cameras, the appliances will be custom-fitted or your smile.
 Most appliances have an upper and lower component custom-made according to an impression of your teeth.
 The upper and lower sections are held together by various methods, and position the jaw slightly forward to keep your airway open while you sleep.
 Dr. Stewart will ensure a comfortable fit that will provide optimal results.

 Dr. Stewart may suggest a combination of oral appliance therapy (OAT) and CPAP for patients who have trouble with these independent treatments.
 The right treatment will, of course, depend upon your preferences and experience with various treatment options.